-Today, while updating a WordPress Plugin, I was prompted with „
+Today, while upgrading a WordPress plugin, I encountered the message „

 Briefly unavailable for scheduled maintenance.
-Check back in a minute„, which translates to “正在执行例行维护,请一分钟后回来„ in Chinese, and the entire website became inaccessible.
-Since this isn“t the first time I„ve encountered this issue, solving it was straightforward.
+Check back in a minute„, which translates to “Routine maintenance is in progress, please come back in a minute.„ However, the entire website became inaccessible.
+Since this wasn“t the first time I„ve faced this issue, resolving it was straightforward.

-Methods to Solve „Briefly unavailable for scheduled maintenance.
+Methods to resolve „Briefly unavailable for scheduled maintenance.
 Check back in a minute“

 The root cause of this prompt is that WordPress automatically generates a .maintenance file during the upgrade process to prevent website access while upgrading.
-This file is automatically deleted upon successful upgrade.
-However, if the upgrade fails, the .maintenance file may not be deleted automatically.
-The issue can be resolved by manually deleting this file.
+This file is automatically deleted upon successful upgrade completion.
+However, if the upgrade fails, the .maintenance file may not be automatically deleted.
+Manually deleting this file will resolve the issue.

 Method 1: Delete via SSH command

-Via SSH command, navigate to your website's root directory, then enter `rm -rf .maintenance`.
-If you are unfamiliar with managing servers via SSH, please refer to:
+Using an SSH command, navigate to your website's root directory, then enter `rm -rf .maintenance`.
+For a tutorial on using SSH to manage your server, please refer to:

-#WebsiteBuilding# Xshell 6 Basic Tutorial: Connecting to VPSMethod 2: Delete via Baota Panel file function
+#建站#Xshell 6 Basic Tutorial: Connecting to a VPSMethod 2: Delete via Baota Panel file function

-Log in to the Baota Panel backend, click on your website's folder, locate the .maintenance file, and delete it.
-Forgot the Baota Panel backend address?
+Log in to the Baota Panel Admin Dashboard, click on your website's folder, locate the .maintenance file, and delete it.
+Forgot the Baota Panel admin address?
 See:

 What to do if you forget the Baota Panel backend login URLMethod 3: Delete the .maintenance file via FTP